Gersondelacruzdeveloper/myBookOfRecipes/README.md

 ## Existing Features

-The project consists of three main pages, and has a 404.html error page, a response page and error page for for the contact.
-The three main page can be accessed through the footer icons.
+The project consists of three main pages, and has a 404.html and 500.html error page, login and logout functionality, a response page page for for the contact, myrecipes that is where all the recipes for the user is stored, and the home page.
+The main pages can be accessed through the navbar.

 **Fabicon**